CoherentLabs/GameUIComponents/tools/tests/README.md

 }
 ````

-All tests are wrapped in describe.
+All tests are wrapped in `describe`.
 Use the built in lifecycle hooks to do any setup before the tests or cleanup after it.
 Use individual describes if the tests require different environment that needs to be setup independently.

 Refer to the Jasmine and Karma documentations for more information on their APIs.

+# Inspecting running tests

+The `npm run tests` command will start Karma which will spawn a server that will host and
+execute the tests.
+Karma will automatically open the test page in Google Chrome.
+The default page is http://localhost:9876.
+You can inspect and debug this page by
+clicking th debug button located in the top right corner of the page.
+The default debugging page in Gameface is http://localhost:9876/debug.html.